graemeboy/JSONQueriosity/README.md

 [Grinnell College, Carlton College, Vassar College, Middlebury College, Wesleyan University]
 ```

-Finally, you can also use constant, e.g., remind yourself whether Cornell is in the Ivy League
+Finally, you can also use a constant (true, false, null), e.g., remind yourself whether Cornell is in the Ivy League

 ```java
 queryDecoder.query("select name from schools where numStudents < 5000");